Jason Koumas: Loan to Cardiff City

 At the start of the 2005–06 season, Koumas was loaned out to Cardiff City.
 This move proved an immediate success, with Koumas coming off the bench to score on his debut against Leeds United.
 Throughout the remainder of the season, Koumas consistently turned in man-of-the-match winning performances, scoring 13 times in 44 appearances from midfield, including a hattrick away at Luton in a pulsating victory.
-Koumas earned himself hero status amongst the Bluebirds faithful as well as the club's Player of the Year award and a place in the Championship's PFA team of the season.
+Koumas earned himself hero status amongst the Bluebirds faithful as well as the club's Player of the Year award and a place in the Championship's PFA Team of the Season.

 Cardiff City then attempted to negotiate a transfer fee for Koumas before the start of the 2006–07 season, however they failed to come to an agreement with West Brom.
 Koumas was effectively on strike throughout the negotiations and refused to return to the Hawthorns, even resorting to training on his own away from the club.
 On 23 August, Koumas made a U-turn in his West Bromwich Albion career by signing a new three-year deal at the club.

 Return to West Brom

-His club career was then rejuvenated under new manager Tony Mowbray, becoming a first team regular again, and put in several man of the match performances during 2006–07.
+His club career was then rejuvenated under new manager Tony Mowbray, becoming a first team regular again and putting in several man of the match performances during the 2006–07 season.
 He won the Powerade Championship player of the month award for December 2006.
-Koumas was named the Championship Player of the Year at the Football League Awards in March 2007, and was also honoured in April with a place in the Championship team of the year.
+Koumas was named the Championship Player of the Year at the Football League Awards in March 2007, and was also honoured in April with a place in the Championship PFA Team of the Year.
+Despite the individual accolades, Koumas was unable to help West Brom achieve promotion following a defeat to Derby in the 2007 Football League Championship play-off final.